-Tori is a conductor for the National Youth Choirs of Great Britain and is the co-founder of the 23,000 strong Stay At Home Choir, together with Swingles baritone Jamie Wright.
+She is the co-founder of the Stay At Home Choir, an international community of more than 29,000 choral singers which she leads together with Swingles baritone Jamie Wright.

-Professional choirs under her direction have sung in venues such as Wembley Arena, St. John’s Smith Square, St. Martin In The Fields and Southwark Cathedral.
-They have also performed for the Duke and Duchess of Cambridge and President Xi Jinping of China during his state visit to the UK.
+Professional choirs under her direction have sung in venues such as Wembley Arena, St. John’s Smith Square and Southwark Cathedral and performed for the Duke and Duchess of Cambridge and President Xi Jinping of China.